A Weekend in Sedona, Arizona: A Guide to the Perfect Itinerary

 While I’m interested in spiritual stuff, I’m not entirely connected to it, so I don’t recall feeling anything when I visited sites near the vortexes.
 But go explore them for yourself to see what impact they have on you!

-Guided option: There are also guided tours if you’d like insights from someone who knows all about vortexes, like this one or this private tour.
+Guided option: There are also guided tours if you’d like insights from someone who knows all about vortexes, like this tour by jeep.

 3. Drive the scenic byway

-Plan a half day along the byway and stop at the Chapel of the Holy Cross and Bell Rock before lunch in Village of Oak Creek.
+Plan a half day along the byway and stop at the Chapel of the Holy Cross (see below) and Bell Rock before lunch in Village of Oak Creek.

 4. Sip some Arizonan wine